catalyst-cloud/catalystcloud-docs/source/metrics/overview.rst

 that can be queried for :ref:`measures <metrics-measures>`.

 When attributes on a resource change (e.g. renamed), the corresponding object in the Metrics Service is updated accordingly.
-When a resource is deleted, the corresponding object in the Metrics Service will be marked with an "ended at" timestamp, allowing you to track and distinguish active resources from deleted ones in queries.
+When a resource is deleted, or if no measures have been published to the resource for at least 30 days, the corresponding object in the Metrics Service will be marked with an "ended at" timestamp, allowing you to track and distinguish active resources from deleted ones in queries.

 The Metrics Service keeps track of metadata changes, and a full history of changes can be queried up to 90 days in the past.
-Deleted resources, or old resources without any measures published for them, also expire after about 90 days.
+Resources marked with an "ended at" timestamp are expired 90 days from the value set in the "ended at" timestamp.

 Here is an example of a resource and its associated metadata and metrics: